peterljq/OpenMMD/Readme.md

 Just comment on GitHub or make a pull request and I will answer as soon as possible!

-If you appreciate the project, please kindly star it.
-Feel free to fork it and develop your own 3D animations!
-Thank you for your time.
+If you appreciate the project, please kindly star it. :D Feel free to download and develop your own 3D animations.

+Thank you for your time!